-The Book of the Month for March has been selected by Sarah Rhodes, Subject Consultant for International Development, Forced Migration, African and Commonwealth Studies.
-It was chosen to tie in with International Women’s Day (8th March 2018).
+The Book of the Month for August has been selected by Sarah Rhodes, Subject Consultant for Forced Migration, in memory of Professor Barbara Harrell-Bond who died on 11th July 2018.

 Where can I find it?

-We have one lending copy of the title in stock.
-It is currently on display on top of our New Books Display Area (located around the corner from our Library Issue Desk) but is available to be borrowed.
-The shelfmark for the title is HQ1075.WOM 2017
+We have 5 loanable copies of this book and an additional copy that is for library use only.
+One of our loanable copies is currently displayed on top of our New Books Display Area (located around the corner from our Library Issue Desk).
+You are welcome to remove it from the display and take a look at it.
+The shelfmark for the title is HV640.5.U35.HAR

-We also have an electronic legal deposit copy of the title.
-Online access for this material is restricted to library computers in any of the Bodleian Libraries.
+We also have an electronic copy of the title.
+This can be accessed directly from a library computer or if you are accessing the title remotely, sign in with your SSO.
 A link to it can be found on SOLO.

 What would your SSL Book of the Month be?
 Do you have a favourite book in our collection?
 If so, we would love to know what it is.
 Add a comment below or email us.